 Modern Diesel engines have solved a lot of issues over the years.
 The newest Diesel engines are much better than the older ones but, all diesels do not like cold weather.
 That’s why I have put together this guide for the cold mechanic shivering in his bay right now.

-The internal components of a Diesel engine become very cold when the outside temperature falls over long periods.
-This makes cranking the engine up more difficult because diesel engines depend on high temperatures in order to create combustion.
+When the internal components of a diesel engine become very cold, cranking the engine is more difficult because diesel engines depend on high temperatures in order to create combustion.
 This will cause a diesel engine to run rough until the crankcase reaches a suitable temperature.

 Now let’s look into how to start a diesel in the cold.
 The following is the best advice I could compile on starting a diesel in cold weather.

 7 Easy Tips for starting a diesel in the cold